 - In a medium put, cover halved beets with water and boil until just tender, about 20-30 minutes.

-- In the meantime, slice baguette into 1/2 inch slices at a diagonal.
-Brush both sides with olive oil, sprinkle with a little salt and place on a sheet pan in a 400 F oven for 15-20 minutes, or until very crisp.
+- In the meantime, slice baguette at a diagonal.
+Brush both sides with olive oil, sprinkle with a little salt and place on a sheet pan in a 400 F oven for 15-20 minutes, or until crisp and golden.
 Set aside.

-- Place cream cheese and goat cheese in a bowl and warm in a microwave until just soft enough to combine easily with a fork. ( I place the bowl in my toaster oven on low).
+- Place cream cheese and goat cheese in a bowl and warm in a microwave until just soft enough to combine easily with a fork (20 seconds). ( I place the bowl in my toaster oven on low).
 Mix with a fork until smooth.
 Season with salt and pepper.
 Feel free to add some fresh chopped herbs ( basil or parsley) Set aside.

 - When beets are fork-tender, drain pot, refill with cold water and slip skins off the cooked beets under running cold water using your hands.
 Dice into very small 1/3-inch cubes and place in medium bowl.

-- Add finely chopped onion, salt, pepper, sugar, olive oil and balsamic -stir to combine.
+- Add finely chopped onion, salt, pepper, maple, olive oil and balsamic -stir to combine.
 Taste, adjusting.
 You want this be flavorful and juicy.

 - Assemble: Spread a little goat cheese mixture on each bruschetta creating a “trough” ( to hold beet mixture in place) and top with a Tablespoon of beet mixture.
 Garnish with a few basil ribbons.
 It’s really nice to serve when the goat cheese is still a touch warm.
 Serve on a white platter to show it off, or a rustic cutting board.